timurio111/hse-proj/README.md

 to the terminal

 So, if you are fine with previous steps, then you are almost up to play!
-Now you have to start three ***.py files in the following order:
+Now you have to start two ***.py files in the following order:

-- server.py
 - script.py
 - main.py

+And one of you have to configure (set custom address (don`t touch it if you want to play on the localhost) in the 18th line of server.py) and start

+- server.py

 The last step you have to do is set up your webcam right in front of your face and make sure both of your palms fit into the frame.